 At In Relation With Dogs, we have nearly 38 years of experience and continued education in the science and application of dog obedience training and behavior modification.
-We have seen thousands of dogs through the years — from unruly puppies to over-active adult dogs and myriad cases of dogs with problem behaviors — and can confidently say there is hope!
+As dog trainers, we have seen thousands of dogs through the years — from unruly puppies to over-active adult dogs and myriad cases of dogs with problem behaviors — and can confidently say there is hope!
 We will help you and your dog achieve a cooperative and attentive relationship built on trust and consistent, positive communication.

 Whether you want to enroll your new puppy in our obedience classes or would prefer one-on-one mentoring at your home for private behavior consultations, you can trust your dog’s education to our experienced dog training skills and programs:

-Linda has over 35 years of training experience and continued education in the science of dog behavior and animal training.
+Linda Brodzik has over 35 years of training experience and continued education in the science of dog behavior and animal training.
 She is passionate about this science, having started her studies when she was still in high school.
-She has attended classes through the Life Learn Program at the Ontario Veterinary Collage, University at Guelph, Ontario, Canada, under the direction of well noted veterinary behaviorist, Andrew Luescher, as well as Dr Jack Halap and Dr. Don Mckeown.
+She has attended classes through the Life Learn Program at the Ontario Veterinary College, University at Guelph, Ontario, Canada, under the direction of well noted veterinary behaviorist, Andrew Luescher, as well as Dr. Jack Halap and Dr. Don Mckeown.

 She has studied with many top dog and animal trainers, animal behaviorists and veterinarians in the U.S., Canada, the United Kingdom and from around the world, including: